DataDog/chaos-controller/docs/network_disruption_prio.md

     <img src="../docs/img/network_prio/1-4.png" height=220 width=650 />
 </kbd></p>

-The disruption should only affect packets leaving our target node or pod.
+The disruption should only affect packets leaving our target node.
 On top of the three default bands, chaos-controller creates a fourth band (class `1:4`) to which it will send packets identified as candidates for the disruptions.
 In this step, the filter on handle `1:` to route traffic to class `1:4` has not been set up.
 We will see the specific criteria in `Step 3` after setting up the fourth band completely.

 #### (Step 2) Disrupt the fourth band